Learn how Google search operators can provide you with more accurate searches and make your SEO work easier.

 Let’s imagine that you have a new SEO client to start work on and you’ve done all the keyword research on their site and competing sites.

 The excitement of finishing a competitive keyword research project often gives way to the panic of running away from a barrage of opportunities.
 Without an organizing principle, a spreadsheet full of keywords is a bottomless to-do list.
-It’s not enough to know how your competitors rank; You need to know what content is driving those rankings and how you are competing with that content.
-And it’s a hard job to craft those keywords into an attractive structure.
+In order to craft those keywords into an attractive structure, conducting a thorough competitor analysis is essential to gain insights into what content is driving your competitors’ rankings and how you are competing with that content.

 How Content Marketers Can Leverage These Search Operators?